CletsyMedia/AirBnB_clone/README.md

 ### Example

-When creating a BaseModel instance use `create BaseModel` while in the console it will generate a unique identifier(id) to show the BaseModel instance created use the command `Show BaseModel` with the identifier, do you can `destroy` a BaseModel instance using `destroy BaseModel` with the identifier.
+To create a `BaseModel` instance, use the command `create BaseModel` in the console.
+This will generate a unique identifier (id).
+To display the created `BaseModel` instance, use the command `show BaseModel` followed by the identifier.
+If you wish to destroy a `BaseModel` instance, you can use the `destroy` command with `BaseModel` and the identifier.

 ```bash
 ./console.py
 (hbnb) create BaseModel
 (hbnb) show BaseModel 49faff9a-6318-451f-87b6-910505c55907
 ```

-### Available Commands

-- `quit` or `EOF`: Exits the program.
-- `help`: Provides information on how to use a command.
-- `create`: Creates a new instance of a valid class and saves it to the JSON file.
-- `show`: Prints the string representation of an instance based on the class name and ID.
-- `destroy`: Deletes an instance based on the class name and ID.
-- `all`: Prints all string representations of instances based on the class name.
-- `update`: Updates an instance based on the class name and ID by adding or updating attributes.
-- `count`: Retrieves the number of instances of a class.